sdgniser/arc/README.md

  * You'll have to provide [`/arc/local_settings.py`](https://pastebin.com/S9yV4yj5).
  * ~~You'll also have to fix some of the absolute paths in `/arc/settings.py` because~~ I am lazy.
  * `cd` to `/main/static/main` and
- `npm install -g jquery popper.js bootstrap katex showdown open-iconic`.
+ `npm install jquery popper.js bootstrap katex showdown open-iconic`.
  * `cd` to the cloned repo (while you're still in virtual env) and run: `python manage.py collectstatic`, `python manage.py makemigrations main`, `python manage.py migrate`
  * Start the server: `python manage.py runserver` or you can run an apache server, thats how the deployed server is running presently.
 Configuring an